Big Sur: Places of contemplation

-Among the places that draw visitors is the formerly counterculture but now upscale Esalen Institute.
+Among the places that draw visitors is the once counterculture, later upscale Esalen Institute.
 Esalen hosted many figures of the nascent "New Age" and, in the 1960s, played an important role in popularizing Eastern philosophies, the "Human Potential Movement", and Gestalt therapy in the United States.
 Esalen is named after the Native Americans who congregated there at the natural hot springs possibly for thousands of years.
 Far from the coast within the Los Padres National Forest, the Tassajara Zen Mountain Center, accessible via a steep, narrow, 12 mi dirt road, is only open to guests during the summer months.

 Big Sur is also the location of a Catholic monastery, the New Camaldoli Hermitage.
 The Hermitage in Big Sur was founded in 1957.
 It rents a few simple rooms for visitors who would like to engage in silent meditation and contemplation.
 Normally all retreats are silent and undirected.